 It’s easy to get attached to our green friends and celebrate and mourn their highs and lows.
 And, along the way, there’s plenty of learning to be done about how best to look after them.

-If you’re new to houseplants and aren’t sure which ones to choose, you might want to check out our article; 10-low maintenance indoor plants that can add life to your home.
+If you’re new to houseplants and aren’t sure which ones to choose, you might want to check out our articles; 10-low maintenance indoor plants that can add life to your home and 10 unique houseplants to upgrade your indoor space.
 Udemy also has a great course (Houseplants 101: A Beginner’s Guide to Indoor Gardening) that covers the basics!

-If you have houseplants in your home, but you’re not sure what they are, we’d recommend downloading the PlantSnap or PlantNet apps.
-Here, you can identify more than hundreds of thousands of plant species at the click of a button, and find out how best to care for them.
+If you have houseplants in your home, but you’re not sure what they are, we’d recommend downloading the PlantSnap or Pl@ntNet apps.
+These can help you identify hundreds of thousands of plant species at the click of a button, and find out how best to care for them.

 6. UFOs